2025 OFC Women's Champions League

-The 2025 OFC Champions League is the third edition of the OFC Women's Champions League, Oceania's premier women's club football tournament organized by the Oceania Football Confederation (OFC).
+The 2025 OFC Champions League was the third edition of the OFC Women's Champions League, Oceania's premier women's club football tournament organized by the Oceania Football Confederation (OFC).
 It was played from 4 to 17 May in Tahiti.
 Auckland United qualified for the inaugural FIFA Women's Champions Cup to be held in 2026.

 Teams

-A total of 7 teams out of 11 OFC member associations entered the competition.
+A total of seven teams out of the eleven OFC member associations entered the competition.
 The draw was held on 19 March 2025 at OFC Home of Football in Auckland, New Zealand.